eseidel/space_traders/README.md

   nearby deals and highligh where the contract deal sits in that list.

 Exploring:
-* Explorers should explore an entire system and then go to the jumpgate and then from the jump gate plan their next system.
+* Explorers should explore an entire system and then go to the jump gate and then from the jump gate plan their next system.
 * Probes should go sit at shipyards and marketplaces when there is nothing to explore.